eriosgamer/NPM-Stream-Maker/README.md

 ## Support and Documentation

 For more information about the specific use of each module, review the detailed comments in each source code file.
 Each module includes extensive documentation about its functionality and use cases.
+For more information about the specific use of each module, review the detailed comments in each source code file.
+Each module includes extensive documentation about its functionality and use cases.